Directors’ Report for the year ended 31st March 2022

 1. Ominvest perpetual bonds

-Ominvest perpetual bonds are with an interest rate of 7.75% per annum payable twice a year in June and December.
-The rate is guaranteed for 5 year and there afterthe rates will be reset based on an agreed formula.
-For the year ended as on31stMarch 2020, AAH earned the interest amounting to approximately OMR 916,000.
+Ominvest perpetual bonds are carrying an interest rate of 7.75% per annum payable twice a year in June and December.
+The rate is guaranteed for 5 year and thereafterthe rates will be reset based on the agreed formula.
+For the year ended as on31stMarch 2022, AAI earnedinterest amounting to approximately OMR 519,000.

 2. Dhofar International Development and Investment Co SAOG (DIDIC)

-AAHGroup has always been fully committed of recruiting and training Omani employees and developing and promoting the local talent.AAH Omanization level at 31stMarch 2020 was 45%.
+AAI has always been fully committed of recruiting and training Omani employees and developing and promoting the local talent.AAIOmanisation level at 31stMarch 2022 was67%.

-The Board records its sincere appreciation to Ministry of Commerce and Industry, Capital Market Authority, Muscat Securities Market, Bankers, Auditors, Customers and Shareholders for their continued support to AAH and the group companies.
+The Board records its sincere appreciation to Ministry of Commerce and Industry and Investment Promotion, Capital Market Authority, Muscat Stock Exchange, Bankers, Auditorsfor their continued support.

-I would also like to express my sincere appreciation to the Board of Directors of all Al Anwar Group companies for direction given to the managements of the respective companies.
-I place on record my sincere thanks and appreciation for the dedicated efforts of the management team and all employees of the group companies.
+I would also like to express my sincere appreciation to the Board of Directors of all our portfolio investment companies for direction given to the managements of the respective companies.
+I place on record my sincere thanks and appreciation for the dedicated efforts of the management team and all employees of our portfolio investment companies.

-I would also like to convey my sincere thanks to the shareholders of Al Anwar Holdings for the confidence they have reposed in the company and in its Board.
+I would also like to convey my sincere thanks to the Shareholders of Al Anwar Investments SAOG for the confidence they have reposed in the company and its Board.